-- 1. Only authorized library employees shall have access to data, information, and records (all hereinafter referred to as Information) maintained in OWWL Library System's Information Systems (as defined above in the "Definitions" section of this policy).
-Such employee access is limited to what is needed to effectively deliver library services. - 2.
-Staff must use their authorized access to Information Systems only to complete their work responsibilities in full compliance with this policy. - 3.
-Staff must comply with all controls established by the OWWL Library System regarding the use of Information maintained within the defined Information Systems. - 4.
-Staff are prohibited from the disclosure of Information, including any PII, circulation information, or information about a patron's usage of the library, contained in Information Systems to unauthorized persons and third parties without the explicit consent of the OWWL Library System except as permitted under applicable OWWL Library System policy and Federal or State law. - 5.
-Staff must exercise care to protect Information against accidental or unauthorized access, modifications, disclosures, or destruction. - 6.
-Staff understand that the obligation to avoid such disclosure will continue even after they leave the employment of a Member Library. - 7.
-The Member Library understands that any violation of this Agreement or other System policies related to the appropriate release of or disclosure of Information may result in one or more sanctions, including termination of library access to Information Systems, termination of System support services, criminal penalties, or civil liability.
+1. Only Authorized Users who have signed an agreement with their library regarding their responsibility to follow this policy and any local confidentiality policies will be granted access to data, information, and records (all hereinafter referred to as Information) maintained in OWWL Library System's Information Systems (as defined above in the

+- "Definitions" section of this policy).
+Such Authorized User access is limited to what is needed to effectively deliver library services. - 2.
+Authorized Users must use their access to Information Systems only to complete their work responsibilities in full compliance with this policy. - 3.
+Authorized Users must comply with all controls established by the OWWL Library System regarding the use of Information maintained within the defined Information Systems. - 4.
+Authorized Users are prohibited from the disclosure of Information, including any PII, circulation information, or information about a patron's usage of the library, contained in Information Systems to unauthorized persons and third parties without the explicit consent of the OWWL Library System except as permitted under applicable OWWL Library System policy and Federal or State law. - 5.
+Authorized Users must exercise care to protect Information against accidental or unauthorized access, modifications, disclosures, or destruction. - 6.
+Authorized Users understand that the obligation to avoid such disclosure will continue even after they leave the service of a Member Library. - 7.
+The Member Library understands that any violation of this Agreement or other System policies related to the appropriate release of or disclosure of Information may result in one or more sanctions, including termination of library access to Information Systems, termination of System support services, or civil liability.
+In addition, certain uses of information gained via violation of this policy (for instance, for identity theft, fraud, or coercion) could be criminal.

-Member Library Directors should regularly ensure staff members and Trustees understand that access to Personally Identifiable Information (PII) and other library record data contained in OWWL Library System's Information Systems is limited to the requirements of library work and patron consent (as defined above in the "Definitions" section of this policy), and such information is not to be disclosed to unauthorized persons and must be kept secure at all times.
+Member Library Directors should regularly ensure Authorized Users understand that access to Personally Identifiable Information (PII) and other library record data contained in OWWL Library System's Information Systems is limited to the requirements of library work and patron consent (as defined above in the "Definitions" section of this policy), and such information is not to be disclosed to unauthorized persons and must be kept secure at all times.

-Member Libraries will be held responsible and liable for any local infraction of this policy.
-Member Libraries may wish to collect local agreements from staff using any form they deem appropriate, providing the agreement upholds this policy.
+To ensure the System as a whole is protected, Member Libraries will be held responsible and liable for any local infraction of this policy.
+Member Libraries must collect local agreements from their Authorized Users using any form they deem appropriate, providing the agreement upholds this policy and any local patron privacy or confidentiality policies.
 Libraries are welcome to use this policy's System Staff Agreement Form below as a sample form.